rjweise/NHLshotsTableau/XY to 3D process.md

 # NHL shot locations in 3D

-Showing NHL shot locations in a more appealing and revealing way, using calculations that automatically convert the data from the NHL API to the 3D perspective
+Showing NHL shot locations in a more appealing and revealing way, using calculations that automatically convert the data from the NHL API to the 3D perspective (see dashboard: https://public.tableau.com/profile/rj7974#!/vizhome/ShotsIn3D/Dashboard2)

 Example: